mfrasquet/SHIPcal/README.md

 #All prev. contributors (from bitbucket) will received an email with instructions

-Installation instructions
-From anaconda (on windows):
-create a new environment and install the following libraries: django, numpy, scipy, pandas, pillow and matplotlib. it is also necessary the iapws.
-Since it is not included in anaconda, install manually: pip install iapws
+Installation instructions (Please check the pdf "SHIPcal Installation Manual" for further information) From anaconda (on windows): create a new environment and install the following libraries: django, numpy, scipy, pandas, pillow and matplotlib. it is also necessary the iapws.
+Since it is not included in anaconda, install manually in the terminal: pip install iapws
-Now create and navegate to a folder for your project, ej: cd prueba copy the cloned folder frontendRessspi.
-From prueba folder, type:
-django-admin startproject frontendRessspi
-now get into the folder frontendRessspi and type: python manage.py runserver 0.0.0.0:8000 if an error appears is because still is not copied the offline project.
-So, clone a copy in "prueba" ressspi_offline. dentro de la carpeta it is no necessary to type python manage.py startapp FE1.
-Instead, copy the original content of the cloned folder FE1 and overwrite that in "prueba".
-Now type again:
-python manage.py runserver 0.0.0.0:8000
-and that's it!
+Now create and navigate to the folder of your project, example /Desktop/SHIPcal: clone this repository in the folder: git clone https://github.com/mfrasquet/SHIPcal.git clone the frontend repository in the same folder: git clone https://github.com/mfrasquet/SHIPcal_frontend.git Access the SHIPcal_frontend folder created after the clonning process (cd SHIPcal) Now type again: python manage.py runserver 0.0.0.0:8000 and that's it!